hamidgasmi/training.computerscience.cloud.aws/README.md

         It means for example, the for a short time (less than a second?) we could get the previous version After this short time, we'll always get the current version regardless of our location

-S3 Pricing:
-    Storage: Gigabyte used
-    Requests: nbr of requests to this objects (read, write?)
-    Storage Management Pricing: S3 Tier used
-    Data Transfer Pricing:
-    Transfer Acceleration: uses Amazon CDN (AWS CloudFront) Cross Region Replication Pricing: replication for availability

-S3 Log requests:
+- S3 Log requests:
-    All requests to S3 bucket could be logged
+	- All requests to S3 bucket could be logged
-    We could store logs in another S3 bucket in the same AWS account or even in a completely different AWS account
+    - We could store logs in another S3 bucket in the same AWS account or even - in a completely different AWS account

 ---